brndnmtthws/hodlermanifesto/index.md

 ## Rule 3: A True HODLer Remains Steadfast In Spite of FUD

-Whether there's news that China is banning your coin again, or your favourite exchanged got hacked, a HODLer will continue to HODL.
+Whether there's news that China is banning your coin again, or your favourite exchanged got hacked, you as a HODLer will continue to HODL.
 A HODLer stays the course regardless of who is sowing seeds of fear, uncertainty, and doubt.
-Disregard the news.
+**Disregard the news**.
 Remember that the naysayers are usually those who have a lot to lose from your coin's success, or those who resent HODLers for going to the moon.

 ## Rule 4: A True HODLer Keeps Their Coins Off Exchanges and Online Wallets